Equation-oriented modelling comes of age

 High-fidelity reactor modelling

-It is now possible to include high-fidelity, multi-scale reactor models within process flowsheets and solve these rapidly to optimise process designs taking all relevant interactions into account.
+It is now possible to include high-fidelity, multi-scale reactor models within process flowsheets and solve these rapidly to optimize process designs taking all relevant interactions into account.

 Handle multiple recycles easily